-A: Even when you live in the desert, a concrete floor is going to be a wick for moisture.
+You may have heard that it's beneficial to install floating floors in your home, especially in rooms with a concrete subfloor.
+But do you know why?
+Even when you live in the desert, a concrete floor is going to be a wick for moisture.
 Because wet wood expands, you're going to have problems with a solid floor.
-A floating floor is a better solution.
-Floating floors are made from engineered wood strips that snap together and require no adhesives.
+A floating wood floor is a better solution.
+Floating hardwood floor is made from engineered wood strips that snap together and requires no adhesives.
 They float freely on top of a subfloor.

 - A plastic membrane, which serves as a barrier against moisture invasion, is placed between the concrete and the flooring.